 In addition to using everyday items to create areas where your kitty can feel safe and secure when home alone, there are also several helpful products that you can purchase in stores.
 For example, a cat tree that has hideaways built in is a good way to go because it gives your cat the chance to exercise and enjoy time sitting on a high perch.
 Or, you might opt to get your kitty a few cat condos that you can set up around the house for him to use as he pleases.

 Leaving a few cat treats strategically hidden around the house is yet another way to keep your cat happy while he is at home on his own.
 As he walks around, he may catch the scent of one of his favorite treats, and finding it in a spot that he didn’t expect it to be in will be exciting and rewarding.

-Before leaving your cat home alone for extended periods of time, whether you are off to a relative’s home for a day trip or you are just heading to work, spend a few minutes playing with your cat to tire him out a bit.
-This will help prevent boredom later on, especially if he is ready to settle down and take a long nap after the exciting play session.
+Before leaving your cat home alone for extended periods of time, whether you’re off to a relative’s home for a day trip or you’re just heading to work, spend a few minutes playing with him to tire him out a bit.
+This may help prevent boredom later on, especially if he is ready to settle down and take a long nap after the exciting play session.

 A cat that has a fellow feline to play with and nap with may be able to avoid boredom much more easily than a kitty who is left completely alone.
 So, if you can open your home to another fur baby, consider doing so.